 Granted, anyone who has tried using the Moz Chrome extension for long periods of time knows it can be a little buggy.
 Take this for the wonderful free tool that it is, and press on.
 The Moz Bar is indispensable and I highly recommend it.
 You can see where it tells you the domain authority of a site as you search.

 Buzzstream is the single best tool for promoting content.
 It makes prospecting for journalists and media outlets a breeze, not to mention sending emails with handcrafted and personalized templates.
-It’s even more valuable if you have a team doing the outreach, as you can see who has had the most success with different contacts and who has had none.
+It’s even more valuable if you have a team doing the off-page SEO, as you can see who has had the most success with different contacts and who has had none.

 For the promotion of my content piece, an evergreen calculator called “European Cruise Calculator Tool” I’d create a project for each country and subprojects for each vertical, like “News,” “Lifestyle,” “Travel,” etc. and begin searching for great outlets to cover my free tool.